32naosummitkiya26-collab/Blade-Convert-Hub-Plus/README.md

 Switching from the local development environment to the server took more time than I expected.
 I also spent a fair amount of time preparing things like writing documentation.
 I realized that I hadn't properly coded in six months.
 Whether or not BCH+ is popular with everyone, it's time to get back to coding.

-Anyway, I'm going to the bakery again today to earn some money!!